Chapter 3 - Naturalization Interview

 The applicant was removed from the United States and later reentered with the proper documentation and authorization; or

-All naturalization applicants must appear for an in-person examination before a USCIS officer after filing an Application for Naturalization (Form N400).
-See 8 CFR 335.2(a).
+All naturalization applicants must appear for an in-person examination before a USCIS officer after filing an Application for Naturalization (Form N-400).
 The applicant’s examination includes both the interview and the administration of the English and civics tests.
 The applicant’s interview is a central part of the naturalization examination.
 The officer conducts the interview with the applicant to review and examine all factors relating to the applicant’s eligibility.

 An officer’s review of information provided in the applicant’s naturalization application,

-The administration of tests on the educational requirements for naturalization,
+The administration of tests on the educational requirements for naturalization; and

 The applicant’s written responses to questions on his or her naturalization application are part of the documentary record signed under penalty of perjury.
 The written record includes any amendments to the responses in the application that the officer makes in the course of the naturalization interview as a result of the applicant’s testimony.
 The amendments, sworn affidavits, and oral statements and answers document the applicant’s testimony and representations during the naturalization interview(s).

 At the officer’s discretion, he or she may record the interview by a mechanical, electronic, or videotaped device, may have a transcript made, or may prepare an affidavit covering the testimony of the applicant.
-See 8 CFR 335.2(c).
 The applicant or his or her authorized attorney or representative may request a copy of the record of proceedings through the Freedom of Information Act (FOIA).
-The applicant or authorized attorney or representative may request a copy of the record of proceedings by filing a Freedom of Information/Privacy Act Request (Form G-639).

 The officer provides the applicant with a notice of results at the end of the examination regardless of the outcome.
-The officer must use the Naturalization Interview Results (Form N652).
 The notice provides the outcome of the examination and should explain what the next steps are in cases that are continued.
-See Chapter 4, Results of the Naturalization Examination [12 USCIS-PM B.4].

 USCIS may schedule an applicant for a subsequent examination (re-examination) to determine the applicant’s eligibility.
-A USCIS field office may allow the applicant to provide documentation by mail in order to overcome any deficiencies without scheduling the applicant to come in person for another interview.
 During the re-examination:

 The officer reviews any evidence provided by the applicant in a response to a request for evidence issued during or after the initial interview.